doubleblind-xyz/merkleroots-xyz/README.md

 ## Tree Layout

-We define a merkle tree over an ordered list of leaf nodes to be a full binary tree, where the value of a parent node is the hash of its two child nodes.
+We define a merkle tree over an ordered list of leaf nodes to be a [complete](https://en.wikipedia.org/wiki/Binary_tree#Types_of_binary_trees) binary tree, where the value of a parent node is the hash of its two child nodes.
 A merkle tree with n leaves will be represented by an array of size 2n, whose root is at index 1 and whose leaves are at indices stored n...2n-1.

 See [Implicit data strucutre](https://en.wikipedia.org/wiki/Binary_tree#Arrays) and the merkle.xyz source code for more details (coming soon).